kairos-io/kairos-docs/content/en/docs/Reference/configuration.md

 {{< /tabpane >}}

 {{% alert title="Warning" %}}
 The K3s args are only applied when the K3s service is created, which is during installation.
 Changing the `args` key after installation won't have any effect.
+If you want to force the generation of the service files, you will need to remove the sentinel file `/usr/local/.kairos/deployed`
 {{% /alert %}}

 For more examples of how to configure K3s manually, see the [examples]({{< relref "../examples" >}}) section or [HA]({{< relref "../examples/ha" >}}).